-In September 2010, we entered into a modification agreement with California Bank & Trust to extend the expiration date of our revolving line of credit to October 1, 2012.
-The terms under this agreement are substantially similar to those of our prior agreement, whereby we may borrow up to \$12.0 million on our revolving line of credit.
-Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at September 30, 2010) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under our credit facility (which includes our bank term note discussed below).
+We currently maintain a credit facility that provides for (i) a revolving line of credit, expiring on October 1, 2012, with borrowings of up to \$12.0 million and (ii) a \$7.5 million term note (discussed below).
+Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at June 30, 2011) up to the current stated prime rate plus 0.50%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
 We are obligated to pay an unused line fee of 0.25% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
 The revolving line of credit does not contain any early termination fees and is secured by substantially all of our assets.
-As of September 30, 2010, no amounts were outstanding under the revolving line of credit portion of the facility.
+As of June 30, 2011, no amounts were borrowed under the revolving line of credit portion of the facility.
+Availability under this line of credit may be reduced or otherwise limited as a result of our obligations to comply with certain financial covenants.